Chairman - Ashley Cullen

 Indoor Volleyball - Andy Edwards

 I'm Andy Edwards, and I run the Indoor Volleyball competitions for HVA.
-I don't remember when I first picked up a volleyball; my father learned to play at university and so I started to play as soon as I could handle a ball!
+I don't remember when I first picked up a volleyball; my father learned to play at university and so I started to play as soon as I could handle one of the old white Tachikara balls!
 Playing then led to coaching, where my philosophy is to get as many people playing volleyball as possible, with a competitive focus on women's volleyball.

 Somewhere around 2010 I started to get more involved in organising tournaments and leagues in Southampton, which led to my current role in HVA managing the various competitions we provide to the volleyball community in Hampshire and the surrounding areas.